JochenFM/Milestone_2/README.md

 Additionally, in Safari, all cards were shown card face up (visible) by default, and in MS Edge the game would start with the wrong overlay visible.
 Music would not start playing in neither of them.

-All of these issues except the music issue, were resolved by moving the _script src="assets/js/script.js" async></script_ from the header of the HTML pages to below the footer inside the body tag.
+All of these issues were resolved by:
+-  moving the _script src="assets/js/script.js" async></script_
+from the header of the HTML pages to below the footer inside the body tag.

+- using Autoprefixer CSS online to add relevant vendor prefixes to CSS.

 In the coding process, I encountered a number of minor bugs such as absent